jasonsiders/apex-async-actions/README.md

 This method is called by the framework to record various log messages.

 -   `System.LoggingLevel level`: The severity of the log message.
--   `Type loggedFromClass`: The Apex Class from which the message was logged.
--   `Id relatedRecordId`: The Id of the Salesforce record associated with the log message.
 -   `Object logMessage`: The message or object (e.g., Exception) to be logged.

 ```java